| 03 15 00 07 91 26 |

 Sheets and cut strips of ASPHALT EXPANSION JOINT should be stored on a flat surface.
 Silicone sealants are not recommended for use with SPONGE RUBBER EXPANSION JOINT.
 SELF-EXPANDING CORK EXPANSION JOINT is shipped wrapped in moisture-proof paper and placed in cardboard cartons.
 The moisture-proof paper should not be opened until cutting and/or installation.
 Cartons should not be exposed to excessive/constant weathering, heat, or moisture.

 Due to its light weight, CERAMAR may float and should be held in place by compression or with a mechanical attachment.
-Read and follow application information, precautions and Material Safety Data information.
+Read and follow application information, precautions and Safety Data Sheet information.

 LEED INFORMATION